 The cooking involves stirring the whey-curd mixture to obtain a compact mass of coagulum.
 This step is necessary for the following:

 - For the control of acid production by the starter culture.

 - To suppress the growth of spoilage microorganisms.

 - It also controls the amount of moisture content.

 After cooking the whey-curd mixture, drain out the whey from the vat.
-The curd obtained after the removal of whey appears as a knitted mat.
-The knitting of curd is a step which contributes to the texture by modifying the curd particles to adhere by producing a compact mass of cheese.
+The curd is obtained after the removal of whey, which appears as a knitted mat.
+The knitting of curd is a step that contributes to the texture by modifying the curd particles and produce a compact mass of cheese.

-It is a process where salt acts as a stabilizer that increases the shelf life of the cheese.
-Salt can be either sprinkled over the loose curd or the freshly made cheese can be dipped in the brine solution.
-Brining is a step necessary for the cheese making:
+It is a process where salt acts as a stabilizer, which increases the shelf life of the cheese.
+You could either sprinkle salt over the loose curd or dip the freshly made cheese in the brine solution.
+Brining is a step necessary for cheese making:

 - It suppresses the growth of spoilage microorganisms

 - It also reduces the amount of moisture in the finished cheese.